ibm-cloud-docs/account/faqs-iam.md

 * Viewer role or higher on the resource group itself
 * Editor role or higher on the service or all services in the resource group

+## How do I assign access to all resource groups?
+{: #all-rgs}

+To assign a user, service ID, or access group a policy on all resource groups, you have a couple of options:

+* A policy for **All Identity and Access enabled services** in the **Account** with the **Viewer** resource group access role selected.
+However, you must also assign at least one platform or service role to assign this type of policy.
+* A policy for **All Account Management Services** with the **Viewer** role or higher provides access to view all resource groups.
+However, be aware that this type of policy also assigns the role that you choose for each account management service, so it can be a powerful policy that enables a user to manage users, account settings, billing information, and more.
+* A policy with **No service access** and a particular resource group selected as well as a resource group access role assigned.
+You can repeat this type of policy as needed for each available resource group in the account.

+You can also assign access to individual resource groups with a policy on a service as long as you select a targeted resource group by name and assign a resource group access role.
+{: tip}

 ## What access enables a user to work with a single resource?
 {: #resources-and-rg}